lsst-tstn/tstn-017/index.rst

 As described :ref:`above <section-salobj>`, CSCs written with Salobj define a configuration schema (e.g. `ts_atdome <https://github.com/lsst-ts/ts_ATDome/blob/develop/schema/ATDome.yaml>`__).
 The configuration schema contains default values for the configuration which are loaded if the ``start`` command is sent with an empty ``configuration`` attribute (the default value).
 Nevertheless, the values in the schema are seldom valid beyond a unit testing environment, which requires users to provide some kind of *operational defaults* or *default label*.
+One can see how this can cause confusion when operating the system since now "default" has two different meaning, e.g.; *schema default* and *operational default*.
-At the same time, overriding only a small subset of the *schema defaults* is usually enough for operations.
+Furthermore, it is usually enough to override a small subset of the *schema defaults* for operations.
 Therefore, to get a full set of applied configurations, users must look at two distinct repositories; the configuration repository (for the modified parameters) and the CSC repository (for the schema defaults).

 The proposal to improve this aspect of the system is: